axbg/awesome-web/README.md

 * [Winginx htaccess converter](https://winginx.com/en/htaccess) - saving your apache to nginx migrations since day 1
 * [Downdetector](https://downdetector.com/) - is it down or just your cache?
 * [Distrochooser](https://beta.distrochooser.de/) - distro hopping never felt so tempting
+* [Faux Code Generator](http://knutsynstad.com/fauxcode/) - display your code, but, actually, don't
+* [Burn Link](https://burn.link/) - you can never be too paranoid when it comes to security